-Given the evidence above, surface abrasion and sub-surface penetration caused by anchored nets/lines or demersal seines alone is unlikely to hinder the restoration of the extent and distribution as well as structure and function of the sandbank feature.
-The MMO conclude that anchored nets/lines or demersal seines alone are compatible with the conservation objectives of the site and will not result in an adverse effect on site integrity via this pressure.
+Given the evidence above, surface abrasion and sub-surface penetration caused by anchored nets/lines alone is unlikely to hinder the restoration of the extent and distribution as well as structure and function of the sandbank feature.
+The MMO conclude that anchored nets/lines are compatible with the conservation objectives of the site and will not result in an adverse effect on site integrity via this pressure.

-There is a risk that surface abrasion and sub-surface penetration caused by demersal trawls and dredges may not help the achievement of favourable condition targets.
+There is a risk that surface abrasion and sub-surface penetration caused by demersal trawls, demersal seines and dredges may not help the achievement of favourable condition targets.
 Use of these gear types may impact the physical and biological structure of the sandbank feature via direct physical impacts from gear interacting with the seabed and species.
-This may impact the extent and distribution regarding large scale topography, sediment composition and biological assemblages.
-The MMO conclude that demersal trawls or dredges alone are not compatible with the conservation objectives of the site and may result in an adverse effect on site integrity via this pressure.
+This may impact the extent and distribution of biological assemblages.
+The MMO conclude that demersal trawls or dredges are not compatible with the conservation objectives of the site and may result in an adverse effect on site integrity via this pressure.